coolbeans201/GreatTechBlogPosts/README.md

 [Building a Data Streaming Platform - How Zillow Sends Data to its Data Lake](https://www.zillow.com/tech/building-a-data-streaming-platform/) - An interesting look at how Zillow combines all its data sources into the lake

 [Airflow at Zillow: Easily Authoring and Managing ETL Pipelines](https://www.zillow.com/tech/airflow-at-zillow/) - Zillow has always had a strong Airflow presence, and this article from 2017 still holds up.

+[Building a strong foundation to accelerate StreetEasy’s data science efforts](https://www.zillow.com/tech/building-a-strong-foundation-to-accelerate-streeteasys-data-science-efforts/) - A great post on what it takes to build a data foundation

 ### Zomato